Lutando/docs-oxd/sources/protocol/index.md

 # oxd server overview

-oxd makes it super simple to authenticate a person with OpenID Connect, to protect web resources with OAuth2, or to write a client that calls an OAuth2 protected API.
+oxd makes it simple to authenticate a person with OpenID Connect, to protect web resources with OAuth2, or to write a client that calls an OAuth2 protected API.